rossvolkmann/mmap-coding-challenge/README.md

  * Then, a new page is mapped using mmap().
 By passing mmap() the fault address, mmap returns the start address of a newly mapped page which begins at the page boundary which was nearest the fault.

  * The return value from this mapping is assigned to a pointer.
 This pointer is used to calculate the offset in virtual memory since the start of calculations, and pass the index of the next calculation into the calculate function.

+# How to run this code

+mmap is a single file C solution compiled for Ubuntu 22.04.1 LTS.
+You may want to recompile it using the provided Makefile.
+If you are running this on a Mac or Windows machine you will need to manually compile mmap.c with the following gcc commands:

+$